10 – Only A Fool Would Say That – Steely Dan

 # 1 – Only The Good Die Young – Billy Joel

 Billy Joel’s “Only the Good Die Young” is a spirited and controversial anthem that combines sharp lyrical wit with a lively musical arrangement.
-Featured on his 1977 album The Stranger, this track encapsulates the rebellious energy and youthful determination that has made it one of his most enduring songs.
-With its upbeat tempo and Joel’s engaging vocal delivery, the song tells the story of a young man’s lighthearted but persistent attempt to convince a Catholic girl to abandon her strict upbringing for a taste of freedom and adventure.
-Upon its release, “Only the Good Die Young” sparked controversy for its perceived critique of religious conservatism, with some radio stations banning it.
+Featured on his 1977 album The Stranger, this track encapsulates the rebellious energy and youthful determination that have made it one of his most enduring songs.
+With its upbeat tempo and Joel’s engaging vocal delivery, the song tells the story of a young man’s lighthearted yet persistent attempt to convince a Catholic girl to abandon her strict upbringing in favor of a taste of freedom and adventure.
+Upon its release, “Only the Good Die Young” sparked controversy for its perceived critique of religious conservatism, prompting some radio stations to ban it.
 Ironically, the controversy only boosted the song’s popularity, and it became a top-40 hit on the Billboard Hot 100.

 Read More: Top 10 Billy Joel Albums